Judging committee

 John co-founded Avanti Architects in 1981, pioneering social architecture and designing a wide range of residential, community and regeneration projects.
 In 1995 he led the design team for the ACaD Centre and on the strength of this project Avanti developed rapidly as a major healthcare practice under his leadership.

-After twenty years at Avanti, John joined Anshen Dyer (reformed as Anshen + Allen in 2006) as healthcare director and in his seven years at the practice A+A won and designed 12 major projects from complex tertiary hospitals for oncology, paediatrics and maternity to innovative community facilities and competition winning mental health units.
+After 20 years at Avanti, John joined Anshen Dyer (reformed as Anshen + Allen in 2006) as Healthcare director and in his seven years at the practice A+A won and designed 12 major projects from complex tertiary hospitals for oncology, paediatrics and maternity to innovative community facilities and competition winning mental health units.

 He is a regular speaker at conferences in the UK and overseas and has written for the major architectural journals in the UK.
 He was chair of Architects for Health (2009–2014) and is still actively engaged in this organisation.